Holding The Tension Of Opposites: why the way to solve our problems often isn't what we expect.

 “…all the greatest and most important problems of life are fundamentally insoluble…They can never be solved, but only outgrown.” – C. G. Jung

-What we often fail to appreciate is that the tension we encounter when grappling with this kind dilemma is, in its essence, a creative force - one that has the potential to bring renewal into our lives.
-More than that, this tension of the opposites, as Jung called it, is in fact a necessary pre-condition for real transformation to occur.
-If we are able to hold the tension, rather than rushing to choose one option or the other, there is the potential for a third possibility to emerge.
-This third thing could be an idea, an image, a feeling, a new way of understanding the world, or a new way of inhabiting it.
-Its arrival on the scene resolves our dilemma in a way that transcends the need to choose one side over another, while somehow managing to include both.
+What we often fail to appreciate is that the tension we encounter in this kind decision making is, in essence, a creative force - one that has the potential to bring renewal into our lives.
+More than that, this tension of the opposites, as Jung called it, can in fact be a necessary pre-condition for real transformation to occur - it's how we grow.
+If we are able to hold the tension, rather than rushing to choose one option over the other, there is the potential for something new to emerge.
+This third possibility could be an idea, an image, a feeling, a fresh way of understanding our situation, or a new way of inhabiting it.
+Its arrival on the scene resolves our dilemma in a way that transcends the need to choose one side over another.

 The failure to engage with the tension of opposites in a way that leads to creative outcomes has big implications in the wider world.
 In the era in which we currently find ourselves it’s easy to observe how, as the future of the world appears increasingly uncertain and less secure, people have a tendency to become more divided in their thinking around all kinds of issues: religion, politics, national borders and identity, personal opinions even…all of these have become fertile ground for the rise of fundamentalism.
 As the sense of uncertainty grows in people, so does the tendency to seek the security of black and white ideas.
 Increasingly, it seems we don’t have the stomach for occupying the spaces in between which, in reality, contain many different shades of grey.

 “Short-term thinking always tries to avoid the genuine need to suffer the opposites long enough for a third way to emerge.” – Michael Meade The problem is that genuine solutions only appear where we are willing to risk some dissolution.
-We find the tension uncomfortable, the lack of steady or familiar ground unsettling.
-In our eagerness to be at ease with ourselves again, we choose one side of a dilemma prematurely.
-There can be a feeling of relief in extricating ourselves from a place of internal conflict but, in shutting down the debate too soon, we miss out on a greater opportunity.
+We find internal tension uncomfortable, the lack of steady or familiar ground unsettling.
+In our eagerness to be at ease with ourselves again, we are tempted to choose one side of a dilemma prematurely.
+There can be relief in extricating ourselves from the feeling of internal conflict but, in bringing the debate to a conclusion too soon, we miss out on a greater opportunity.
 Rather than having brought about a genuine resolution, we find the issue merely reappears in another form further down the road, or it manifests again at a deeper level of life.

-It’s likely that the methods of problem solving we were taught as we were growing up – grounded as they were in the world of right and wrong – will not have adequately prepared us for the deeper dilemmas we face in life.
-As children, we required clarity; we had to pick one side of a dilemma over another or else risk feeling pulled apart.
-As mature individuals, we need to acquire the capacity to allow an issue to grow in complexity and tension inside us long enough for the possibility of a previously unknown or unseen solution to appear.
+It’s likely that the methods of problem solving we were taught as we were growing up – grounded as they were for many of us in the world of right and wrong – will not have adequately prepared us for the deeper questions we face later in life.
+As children, we required clarity; we had to pick one side of a dilemma over another or else risk feeling torn apart.
+As mature individuals, we need to develop the ability to allow an issue to grow in complexity and tension inside us long enough for the possibility of a previously unknown or unseen solution to appear.
 If no one has ever taught or modelled this for us, then we are prone to making choices (sometimes any choice) rather than stay for very long where things feel muddied, cloudy and uncomfortable.